This Year’s Top Renovation Styles and Trends

 Finally, these are some of the trending styles and inspirations that will dominate the interior design field throughout the year.
 Whether you are conservative or willing to dive into the vast ocean of unique, intricate and even extravagant design options, there are styles for days.
 Moreover, there is something for each potential client and picking the style that truly reflects your personality is easy as pie.

-If you’re looking for professional help with your home renovation, be it HDB, landed or condo, Space Factor is an interior design company in Singapore that specializes in all kinds of interior design services.
-Call us now for a design consultation today.
-You can take a look at our portfolio here.
+If you’re looking for professional help with your home renovation, be it HDB renovation, landed design or condo renovation, Space Factor is an interior design company in Singapore that specializes in all kinds of interior design services.